-You charge PST on your service fees when you provide retouching, recolouring or tinting services to a customer's photograph.
-PST applies to the service fees because you are providing taxable related services to the photograph owned by your customer.
+You must charge PST on your service fees when you provide retouching, recolouring or tinting services to a customer's photograph.
+You must charge PST on the service fees because you are providing taxable related services to the photograph owned by your customer.